mahm00ud/NomoProject/README.md

 ## To run tests:

+**Note:** Any failed test cases will run again to be confident in the test run, and number of retries can be configured from Retry Class maxTry varialbe, it's located in test/java/utils.listeners.Retry

 1- Open testng.xml file, right click and run and after the run a report will open with all test run details.

 2- Instructions to help you run with testng.xml.